 The Top 7 China Travel Experiences You Need to Have

-China is a place many have on their “Must see” list.
 But the 2nd largest country in the world often goes unnoticed and the tourists stick to easier, cheaper, more convenient locations in South East Asia.
-There is no doubt that a trip to China will be an adventure unlike any you have experienced before, it’s scale should not be underestimated.
+There is no doubt that a trip to China will be an adventure unlike any you have experienced before, whether it's through Adventure China or not and it’s a scale should not be underestimated.
 A little bit of planning goes a long way in China, here is your comprehensive list of the must-see spots on your adventure in China.

 An essential for: Architecture enthusiasts, Budget Travellers